maleckicoa/maleckicoa.github.io/_posts/2021-10-03-Predicting-the-Probability-of-Default.md

 ---
+#layout: posts
 title:  "Prediting the probability of defalut for a loan"
 ---

-Predicting the PD of a loan is...
+Predicting the PD of a loan is how do you mean?